 Academic Qualifications: M.A.
 Biochemistry, University of Cambridge Ph.D.
 Molecular Microbiology, University of Cambridge Diploma in Patent Litigation in Europe, University of Strasbourg

-Paul has wide experience of patenting in the pharmaceutical and biotech fields both as in-house and external counsel.
-He has particular knowledge and IP expertise in the area of small molecule and large molecule therapeutics, including antibodies, from his time working as in-house patent counsel for Eli Lilly in the UK, as well as gaining a particular specialism in vaccines patents following a period as an in-house attorney for Sanofi Pasteur in France.
+Experience Paul has 20 years’ experience of patenting in the pharma and biotech fields both as in-house counsel (Eli Lilly, Sanofi) and as external counsel.
+He has particular expertise in the area of small molecule and large molecule therapeutics, including antibodies and vaccines.
+Prior to training as a patent attorney, Paul worked in the Fast-Moving Consumer Goods (FMCG) sector for Unilever as part of their prestigious graduate training programme.

 Patent drafting and prosecution

 Supplementary Protection Certificates (SPCs)

 Patent drafting and prosecution Paul has been involved in hundreds of different patent portfolios over the years, gaining wide experience across the life science and chemistry areas.
 He has particular experience of obtaining patents with a broad geographical scope, including countries in South-East Asia, the Middle East and South America.
 He particularly relishes working on technically complex inventions where his deep scientific knowledge and attention to detail are key.